aneurokumar/website/website/The Status Game by Will Storr.md

 ### Chapter 3: an imagined world of symbols.
 - – interpreter module – this perspective of the brain sets up our linkage of simples as status indicators by representing the world as a reward space.
-- – Pothas: gives us clear goals and rewards.
+- – hypothesis: gives us clear goals and rewards.
 Indicators of how well we’re doing in order to get more resources/reproduce.
 Symbols are easily identifiable sign posts.
 - – Symbols and etiquette around them can be anything.
 Example: yam size and not being seen looking at peoples yams.
 Also number of pens on desk.
 - – – A brain as an interpreter module makes it quite obvious that we really have “evolved “at all
 - – moral superiority, concluded, is a “uniquely strong and prevalent form of positive illusion “